If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 11. Fun with matching costumes

 Want to match with your baby?
-Try the Incredibles, Popeye with family (if dad wants to join in), maybe some characters from Winnie the Pooh or Flintstones.
+Try the Incredibles, Popeye with family (if Dad wants to join in), and maybe some characters from Winnie the Pooh or Flintstones.
 Or just dress up as a queen and little prince or princess.
-Or if you want to be a little bit scary why not a mom devil and a baby devil (but cute ones)?
+Or, if you want to be a little bit scary, why not a mom devil and a baby devil (but cute ones)?

-For more inspiration, check the baby costumes below, available from Amazon. :-) There are some really creative, cute and fun ones to either buy, of course, MAKE if you are the creative type.
+There are some really creative, cute, and fun ones to either buy or, of course, MAKE if you are the creative type.
 You can also check out some of my current baby costume favorites here.

 And here, I have gathered Halloween and Thanksgiving baby food recipes. :-)

-If you have baby costumes ideas to share or- even better – pictures, please, please share below!
+If you have baby costume ideas to share or- even better – pictures, please please share them below!

 Leave a Reply